 Apprenticeship Programmes vary by Nation.
-Your Apprenticeship Programme will have Planned Start and End Dates, and a predicted Apprenticeship Duration.
+Your Apprenticeship Programme will have Start and Planned End Dates, and a predicted duration.

-In England, Apprenticeship Programmes follow an Apprenticeship Standard (approved by the Education and Skills Funding Agency and Institute for Apprenticeships).
-It is a skills development programme which accompanies a job including training and (where required) an End-Point Assessment, leading to a qualification.

-In Scotland, Apprentices follow the Apprenticeship Framework (approved by the Skills Development Scotland Co.
-Ltd) and consist of only the set qualification.
+In England, Apprenticeship Programmes follow an Apprenticeship Standard (approved by the Education and Skills Funding Agency (ESFA) and the Institute for Apprenticeships and Technical Education (IFATE)).
+It is a skills development programme that accompanies a job including training and an End-Point Assessment (EPA), leading to an Apprenticeship qualification.
+In Scotland, Apprentices follow the Apprenticeship Framework (approved by the Skills Development Scotland (SDS)) and consists of only the set qualification.